 Of course, my parents still made me go out hiking, and I remember being terrified at every turn of the trail.
 Luckily, I never saw one on that hike.

 Later, there were 4 times I was expecting to see grizzlies in my travels, and they never appeared.
+Most of these failed excursions were in British Columbia – normally a mecca for viewing grizzly bears.

 Each of these trips were in bear season – Sep/Oct – and yet no bears!